sunnysideup/silverstripe-www-data-fix/README.md

 # how do I use it?

+type `apache-owns-assets` from root project dir to give `www-data` ownership of assets.
+OR
-type `www-owns-assets` from root project dir.
+type `cli-owns-assets` from root project dir to give the current command line user ownership to assets.

 # how do I install it?